-This week, two very different high-profile women shared very similar announcements with their social media followers.
-CNN correspondent Dianne Gallagher and reality TV star Joy-Anna Duggar Forsyth both revealed that they recently suffered pregnancy losses.
+This week, two high-profile women shared very similar stories with their social media followers.
+Influencer Arielle Charnas of Something Navy and Katrina Scott of Tone It Up both took to Instagram this week to discuss how they recently suffered pregnancy losses.

-In her heartbreakingly honest Twitter thread, Gallagher revealed that she is still bleeding following her miscarriage last week.
-She's also still seeing ads for baby products every time she looks at her phone.
+In her heartbreakingly honest post, Scott revealed that she is still crying and mourning the loss of the pregnancy she first described in a video post in May.
+She's also still seeing baby apps pop up every time she looks at her phone.

-In her grief and in an effort to find practical information, she turned to internet forums like Reddit, where fellow mothers had described pregnancy loss and told the stories we rarely hear offline.
+In her grief and in an effort to find practical information, she turned to her followers, who have offered an influx of support and stories similar to her own.

 Jessica McCormack, a licensed marriage and family therapist in private practice at The Self Care Path, previously spoke to Motherly about pregnancy loss and why some women choose to talk about it on social media.

 According to McCormack, marking one's miscarriage with social media post can be a good way for a mother to invite people to support her in her time of need.
 "It also reduces the stigma by bringing to light that it is completely normal for women to experience something like this," she explained.

 That's exactly why these celebrities are making these announcements so publicly.

 Hilaria Baldwin has been so honest about pregnancy loss

 Hilaria Baldwin is currently pregnant and expecting her fifth child, but she's been very public about her pregnancy losses.